serverless-nextjs/serverless-next.js/CONTRIBUTING.md

 import S3 from "aws-sdk/clients/s3";
 ```

-could incur **100 ms** or more cold start times on every handler invocation, even when it's not needed.
-This is because even though `aws-sdk` (AWS SDK JS v2) is built into AWS Lambda's Node.js runtime, it is not modularized and will `require` a bunch of unused code.
-Even if using just the S3 client, it also takes close to 100 ms. In traditional server-based environments, we do not have to worry about this, but since Lambda is a serverless environment, containers will get re-initialized and this becomes a performance problem.
+could incur **100 ms** or more cold start times on every handler invocation, even when it's not actually used.
+Also, although the `aws-sdk` (AWS SDK JS v2) is built into AWS Lambda's Node.js runtime, it is not modularized and will `require` a bunch of unused code.
+Even if importing just the S3 client, it also takes close to 100 ms because it imports code for all S3 operations, even if you use only one.
+In traditional server-based environments, we do not have to worry about this as it is a one-time cost, but since Lambda is a serverless environment, containers will get re-initialized and this becomes a performance problem.

 See issue here for more information: https://github.com/serverless-nextjs/serverless-next.js/issues/580

 Instead, consider dynamically importing only when needed.
-For example, for S3:
+For example, we use the AWS SDK JS v3 client which for S3:

 ```ts
 const { S3Client } = await import("@aws-sdk/client-s3/S3Client");